 The first window contains six (6) main sections.

-The details section highlights the projects name, company, short name, dates, budget, owner and urls for the project.
+- Details - highlights the projects name, company, short name, dates, budget, owner and urls for the project.
 The urls are typically dynamic and support both http:// and network links.

-The description usually outlines the projects scope and defines the task to be created.
+- Description - outlines the projects scope and defines the task to be created.

 At the bottom of the project view are sub-tabs.
 These tabs represent other modules that are associated with projects.
 The amount of tabs that appear here depend on what modules are active via the system administration.

 One of the most common problems users face after they save their first project is that it seems to disappear.
 Normally the project still exists and no data was lost, but the user is unable to find it.
 When looking at the Project List screen, there is a dropdown in the upper left corner called “Company/ Division” (pictured below).
 This provides filtering to see projects for any individual company at a time.
 By changing this dropdown to “All”, all projects for any company the user has permissions for will be displayed.